pzhaojohnson/rnacanvas.math/README.md

 By default, normalizes angles to the range `[-Math.PI, Math.PI)`, which is the default range returned by methods such as `Math.atan2()`.

+The range to normalize to is indicated by specifying a second `floor` argument, which is the bottom end (inclusive) of the range to normalize to.

 ```javascript
 normalizeAngle((Math.PI / 3) + (12 * Math.PI)); // Math.PI / 3
 normalizeAngle((2 * Math.PI / 3) - (28 * Math.PI)); // 2 * Math.PI / 3